As Wikipedia will tell you,

 while singing Beatle songs,

-quoting lines from Jaws
+quoting lines from Jaws,

 and making culinary delights